 The Product Information Management system is responsible for storing, processing, and maintaining customer-facing product information.
 As opposed to an ERP’s product information section, PIM is focused on networking and provides specialized functions for managing product data.
 It enables you to subscribe to data sources, publish your content to listening systems, and maintain data quality management (DQM).
 Multiple output channels, partners, and distributors can collaborate seamlessly with PIM.

 Furthermore, a PIM is specifically built to start subscribing to content from other sources and publish them to listening systems.
 This could be print, website(s), your native mobile commerce app, or a marketplace.

 Even though this could also be done with an ERP, it would require considerably more effort, as the level of configurable automatization is lower than that of a PIM.
-Not only would you need extensive custom work done; there would be no guarantee it would keep working after an ERP upgrade, or change in interfacing systems.
+There would be no guarantee it would keep working after an ERP upgrade, or change in interfacing systems.